Adrianjewell91/decoupler-website/README.md

 Note that `D ⊂ B x B` and `D ⊂ P(B)`, which is siginificant insofar as showing that D is a subset of all possible combinations of two Business procceses, and also a subset of the complete set of all possible subsets (ie. the power set of B).

-The set `D` can be grouped into a set of Domains, denoted as a set called `M`, a collection of Domains.
+`D` can be grouped into a set of Domains, denoted as a set called `M`, a collection of Domains.
 Given a maximum Domain `size`, the set M is constructed by transforming D. Note that there can be more than one valid set of Domains, (although we will not prove it here).
 This transformation is described by two functions `h` and `g`, and the set `M`:

 	let h : (B, D) -> M, where